garrandall/popular-music-data/tracks/sunshine-jay-z-babyface-and-foxy-brown.md

 just to say they crept with mine, slept with mine, she said

-I ain't deaf nor blind, niggaz stressin
+I ain't deaf nor blind, niggas stressin
 Hatin cause they less than mine, they wanna sex me
 We chose each other, you actin like you chose me
 They oppose you then, they oppose me